chillibits/particulate-matter-app/README.md

 **Be informed about the particulate matter situation and the air quality!**

 The Particulate Matter App is an app for visualizing and collecting particulate matter data from all over the world!
-If you got an own sensor, built with the [instruction sheet](https://luftdaten.info/en/construction-manual/) of [www.luftdaten.info](https://luftdaten.info/en), you can link it within the app and publish its data to all app users.
+If you got an own sensor, built with the [instruction sheet](https://luftdaten.info/en/construction-manual/) of [www.luftdaten.info](https://luftdaten.info/en), you can link it within the app and publish its data to all our app users.
 Even if you don't have access to an own pm sensor, you have the ability to look up the patriculate matter values from every sensor, which is registered in our worldwide network.

 ## Features

 - Map of the world with all registered sensors in our network
 - Favorize sensors and save them in the category 'My favorites'
-- Link your own sensor in the app
+- Link your own sensors with the app
+- Search for sensors on your local network
-- Visualize and analyze every sensor worldwide
+- Visualize and analyze every sensor worldwide and its measurements
 - Compare several (up to 15 in cluster mode) sensors in parallel
 - Have access to the [web version](https://pm.chillibits.com) of the app (Also on GitHub: [https://github.com/chillibits/particulate-matter-app-web](https://github.com/chillibits/particulate-matter-app-web))
-- Export graphs as well as data records
+- Export graphs / data records as csv file
 - Export / backup your favorites and own sensors to a XML file
 - Push notification when a pm threshold exceeds
 - Push notification on a sensor breakdown